gaqzi/flight-tower/README.md

 All events are created out of the eventName you pass in.
 The examples all use the event `Example`.

-The event names are based off of the suggested naming conventions in [Getting Started with Twitter Flight](http://amzn.to/1fUmc7o).
+The event names are inspired by the suggested naming conventions in [Getting Started with Twitter Flight](http://amzn.to/1fUmc7o).
 All:
 * `dataExample` - a successful request